Baltic Cup (football)

 The Baltic Cup (Balti turniir, Baltijas kauss, Baltijos taurė) is an international football competition contested by the national teams of the Baltic states – Estonia, Latvia and Lithuania.
-Finland has also participated in the event twice as a guest and so did Iceland once.
-Though originally held annually the competition has been biennial since 2008.
-The 2020 tournament was postponed due to COVID-19 pandemic, and took place in 2021.
+Sometimes guests from the Northern Europe subregion are also invited: Finland has participated in the event twice, Iceland once, and Faroe Islands made a debut appearance in 2024.
+Though originally held annually, the competition has been biennial since 2008.